Using Cruit Foundational Assets

 Many experienced people worry that using a system that automatically formats things will make their unique, complex career path look too generic or "basic."

-Use a smart system that handles all the technical details—like line spacing and digital viewing—so you can focus on the important details of your story.
+Use a smart system that handles all the technical details (line spacing, digital viewing, ATS compatibility) so you can focus on the important details of your story.
 These systems keep your personal style safe while making sure the document works perfectly on different screens.
 This bridge helps your advanced background meet today's digital needs without losing its unique character.
+For a deeper look at how layout and template choices work together, see how Cruit's intelligent templates are built around these same principles.

 A document you designed by hand that looks bad on a phone is the fastest way to show people you aren't ready for today's job market.